Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 The burgeoning goodwill between them, therefore, was most gratifying.
 And, Ata had to admit, their food was excellent.

 Great Mother Naydra took that compliment with a degree of pride.
 "I’m glad to hear you say so.
-I confess, I haven’t ever had the chance to sample OmoAru cuisine to compare it…"
+I confess, I haven’t ever had the chance to sample OmoAru cuisine to compare it..."

 "I fear our food production is... not in a position to support cuisine, Great Mother," Ata replied, sadly.
 "The automated systems meet our nutritional needs, and the result is not an *unpleasant* aesthetic experience, but nor is it a pleasing one.
 It’s deliberately muted.
 The Droud again."

 "Really?
 You couldn’t allow yourselves even tasty food?"

-"Any sensation can be greatly amplified by the Droud to a…crippling degree.
+"Any sensation can be greatly amplified by the Droud to a... crippling degree.
 Even these crackers - which, I hope you will not be insulted if I point out that they are the most inoffensive item on the menu - could be addictive."

 "That’s jus’ *unspeakably* evil," rumbled the Great Father.
 He’d made no secret about his sensitivity to their stink, but he was direct and practical about it; a censer burning a strong incense sat on the table, throwing up a protective wall of scent between them.
 Ata considered such a forthright solution far more polite than trying to pretend the issue didn’t exist.